 And, because I always think this is helpful when I’m picking a paint color out of the millions that are available, the colors Sherwin Williams names as coordinating with Camelback are Antique White (SW 6119), Chopsticks (SW 7575) and Warm Stone (SW 7032).

 Definitely helpful if you want an adjacent room or even big furniture piece in a coordinating but not same shade.

 So what do you think?
 Is Sherwin Williams’ Camelback a winner for you?
 Or do you have another favorite tan paint you just can’t live without?
 Or another neutral paint color you love?
 I’d love to hear!

-I’ll be back with more details and pictures of our other favorite paint colors (see Ryegrass, Aesthetic White or Agreeable Gray).
+I’ll be back with more details and pictures of our other favorite paint colors (see Ryegrass, Aesthetic White, Agreeable Gray or Krypton).
 Meanwhile, you can check out my favorite painting tips and tricks here.